TILOS-AI-Institute/HypergraphPartitioning/K_SpecPart/README.md

 # Requirements #

-In order to run SpecPart, the following requirements are mandatory:
+In order to run K-SpecPart, the following requirements are mandatory:
 * [Julia](https://julialang.org/) version 1.6.0 or newer.
 * The following Julia libraries:
   * [Shuffle](https://docs.juliahub.com/Shuffle/X0eqg/0.1.1/)